|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 |Give a Gift|

-"How well does Wellbutrin treat adolescents with drug addiction and ADD?"
+"How well does Wellbutrin treat those with drug addiction and ADD?"

 You ask a very complicated question.
 Wellbutrin is used to treat depression.
-In a small percent of adolescents, it can decrease hyperactivity and distractibility.
+In a small percent of patients, it can decrease hyperactivity and distractibility.

 Drug abuse, however, usually has multiple underlying factors.
-The real question is what are the psychological reasons that this particular adolescent "self-medicates" by abusing drugs?
+The real question is what are the psychological reasons that this particular person "self-medicates" by abusing drugs?

 The treatment — which could be any combination of individual/family counseling; detoxification programs; educational, physical and medicinal therapies — should be based on those reasons.